 One of the important elements in the legal system of a democratic country is the authority of the Constitutional Court (MK) to test the constitutionality of a law.
 Therefore, every decision made by the Constitutional Court (MK) is erga omnes, meaning that all state institutions and the entire Indonesian society must comply with it as a final decision.
-Thus, as the guardian of the constitution and the final interpreter of the constitution based on justice.
+Thus, as the guardian of the constitution and the final interpreter of the constitution, the MK is expected to interpret laws in accordance with the intent of the constitution based on justice.
 However, what is happening now are several decisions by the Constitutional Court that have sparked controversy and created polarization within society.
 One example of such a decision is the ruling regarding the reduction of the age of vice presidential candidates in the MK Decision Number 90/PUU/-XXI/2023, which was issued ahead of the 2024 Presidential Election.